 Pasadena, CA 91106

-Parking located behind the building but please enter through the front of the building into the lobby.
+Parking lot is located behind the building but please enter through the front of the building into the lobby.
 There is also nearby street parking available.

 CONTRACT: AEA 99-seat (Non-union okay)

 RATE: $400 one-time rehearsal stipend, plus $25 per performance

 Runs through July 27, 2014 with possible extension through August 10, 2014 TBD